Operation Chastise

-Operation Chastise, commonly known as the Dambusters Raid, was an attack on German dams carried out on the night of 16/17 May 1943 by 617 Squadron RAF Bomber Command, later called the Dam Busters, using special "bouncing bombs" developed by Barnes Wallis.
+Operation Chastise, commonly known as the Dambusters Raid, was an attack on German dams carried out on the night of 16/17 May 1943 by 617 Squadron RAF Bomber Command, later called the Dam Busters, using special bouncing bombs developed by Barnes Wallis.
 The Möhne and Edersee dams were breached, causing catastrophic flooding of the Ruhr valley and of villages in the Eder valley; the Sorpe Dam sustained only minor damage.
 Two hydroelectric power stations were destroyed and several more damaged.
 Factories and mines were also damaged and destroyed.
 An estimated 1,600 civilians – about 600 Germans and 1,000 enslaved labourers, mainly Soviet – were killed by the flooding.
 Despite rapid repairs by the Germans, production did not return to normal until September.
-The RAF lost 53 aircrew killed and 3 captured, with 8 aircraft destroyed.
+The RAF lost 56 aircrew, with 53 dead and three captured, amid losses of eight aircraft.

 Background

 Before the Second World War, the British Air Ministry had identified the industrialised Ruhr Valley, especially its dams, as important strategic targets.
 The dams provided hydroelectric power and pure water for steel-making, drinking water and water for the canal transport system.
 Calculations indicated that attacks with large bombs could be effective but required a degree of accuracy which RAF Bomber Command had been unable to attain when attacking a well-defended target.
 A one-off surprise attack might succeed but the RAF lacked a weapon suitable for the task.